Physical security: Electronic access control systems

+Electronic access control uses credential readers, advanced software, and electrified locks to provide programmable, secure access management for facilities.
+Integration of cameras, alarms and other systems is also common.

 An additional sub-layer of mechanical/electronic access control protection is reached by integrating a key management system to manage the possession and usage of mechanical keys to locks or property within a building or campus.

 Identification systems and access policies

 Another form of access control (procedural) includes the use of policies, processes and procedures to manage the ingress into the restricted area.
 An example of this is the deployment of security personnel conducting checks for authorized entry at predetermined points of entry.
 This form of access control is usually supplemented by the earlier forms of access control (i.e. mechanical and electronic access control), or simple devices such as physical passes.

 Security personnel

 Security personnel play a central role in all layers of security.
 All of the technological systems that are employed to enhance physical security are useless without a security force that is trained in their use and maintenance, and which knows how to properly respond to breaches in security.
 Security personnel perform many functions: patrolling facilities, administering electronic access control, responding to alarms, and monitoring and analyzing video footage.